mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

         --from-literal=password="${GITEA_PASSWORD}"
     ```

-    <p class="message--note"><strong>NOTE: </strong>This command needs to be run in Management cluster (where kommander is installed) and ALL target clusters that belong to the specific Workspace or Project.</p>
+    <p class="message--note"><strong>NOTE: </strong>This command needs to be run in Management cluster (where Kommander is installed) and ALL target clusters that belong to the specific Workspace or Project.</p>

 1. Optionally, cleanup the certificate and locally cloned repository: